SumoLogic/sumologic-documentation/docs/manage/deletion-requests.md

 ### Deletion scope

 Deletion is restricted to partitions and the default view (sumologic_default) in Sumo Logic.
-Deletion is currently not supported for other view types, such as [Scheduled Views](/docs/manage/scheduled-views) or ad hoc views created using the save view operator.
+Deletion is currently not supported for other view types, such as [Views](/docs/manage/views) or ad hoc views created using the save view operator.
 Sensitive data may still be present in these unsupported views.

 ### Deletion request limit